berwiecom/jirafeau/README.md

 - No database required, no mail required

 Installation steps:
-- Clone the [repository](https://gitlab.com/mojo42/Jirafeau/) or download the latest ([release](https://gitlab.com/mojo42/Jirafeau/tags) from GitLab onto your webserver
+- Clone the [repository](https://gitlab.com/mojo42/Jirafeau/) or download the latest [release](https://gitlab.com/mojo42/Jirafeau/tags) from GitLab onto your webserver
 - Set owner & group according to your webserver
 - A) Setup with the installation wizard (web):
   - Open your browser and go to your installed location, eg. ```https://example.com/jirafeau/```
   - The script will redirect to you to a minimal installation wizard to set up all required options
   - All optional parameters may be set in ```lib/config.local.php```, take a look at ```lib/config.original.php``` to see all default values
-- B) Setup without the installation wizard (cli):
+- B) Setup without the installation wizard (CLI):
   - Just copy ```config.original.php``` to ```config.local.php``` and customize it

 ## Upgrade